sabriades/Machine_Learning_Model/README.md

 Repository supporting the Master’s thesis project
 **“Design and Application of a Computational Model for Estimating the Mechanical Properties of ABS Reinforced with Carbonaceous Nanofillers.”**
-Created in **2025** during an internship, this work focuses on developing a supervised Machine Learning model to estimate key mechanical properties of ABS+GNP nanocomposites.
+Created in **2025** during my internship at CNR in Portici, this work focuses on developing a supervised Machine Learning model to estimate key mechanical properties of ABS+GNP nanocomposites.

 ---